PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* In the Article Company's background is Digital Marketing Services.
+* In the Article Company's background are Digital Marketing Services.
 Other Sources provide idea about Internet services & offerings of Telecommunication, Communication Products.
-Does Company got Cybersecurity Incident, that wasn't detected?
+Does Company has got Cybersecurity Incident, that wasn't detected?
 ```

 ```